Can a Tile Be Too Big?

 Invisible Grout Lines

 South Florida is the heart of tile business in our country.
 Flooring trends start here and spread to the rest of the nation beginning from NY.
 If you’re shopping for a flooring project in our area, you are already aware that most people are suggesting large tiles and there are fewer samples of 24″x24″ tiles in tile stores.
 You may want to listen to them.
 Today, we all want less clutter and open spaces in our interiors.
-Along for that purpose, large tile flooring is an excellent way to bring an open space feel to the interiors.
+Along for that purpose, large tile flooring is an excellent way to bring an open feel to the interiors.
 Take advantage of the abundance of large format floor tiles with the nation’s most competitive prices.
 We’re already getting lots of interest in our large tiles from other states where customers can’t find the same selection or the same competitive prices that we have here.

 Compare the pictures of two floors with the same type of tiles in different sizes.
 The floors in the first picture have 24″x24″ tiles.
 The floors in the second picture have 48″x48″ tiles.